alberthier/git-webui/README.md

 # Git WebUI

-This git extension offers a web-based user interface for a repository.
+This git extension intends to become your everyday git companion.
+Run it from any of your repositories and it will provide you a web based user interface for it.

-It provides history and tree browsing.
+It comes with history and tree browsing.
 You may also use this interface to commit as it comes with a diff review UI and the ability to stage / unstage code.

 Moreover as git-webui is also a web server, your repository is accessible to other people on the same network.
 They can clone or pull your code using the same URL.

+It has very few dependencies, you probably already have them on your Mac / Linux : git, python, and a web browser

 ## Installation